mercylyn/mprogproject/REPORT.md

 albums and singles.
 By switching the data in the bar chart the data of the bubble chart and pie chart are altered.
 By hovering over the bars a tooltip will pop up with more information about the selected music.

+* data from The Guardian: albums/singles chart position and weeks in chart
+* colors: improve for the colorblind http://tools.medialab.sciences-po.fr/iwanthue/
+* tooltips: D3 tooltip
+* create and update grouped bar chart with makeBarChart() and the updateBar() function
+* used d3 for adding radio button for switching data from albums to singles and vice versa
+* anonymous function for the radio button change: update bar chart and bubble chart         including title of bubble chart and instruction text for donut chart.
+If singles dataset is selected: changed instruction donut chart with warning that bubble chart is not available for selecting music.

 ### bubble chart ###
 Every bubble represents an album or single that reached no. 1 as highest chart position.